jadeynryan/TidyTuesday/Accessibility/README.md

 checkers to create a palette.**

 -   [**Adobe Color Wheel**](https://color.adobe.com/create/color-wheel/)
-    -   Choose color harmony rule, customize, and then click 'check for accessibility'.
+    -   Choose color harmony rule, customize, and then click ‘check for accessibility’.

     -   Limit of 5 colors.